Incandescent-pixel/Incandescent-pixel/README.md

 ---

 ## About Me
 Hello!
 I'm a passionate learner exploring the world of GitHub.
 My journey began with HTML and JSON, and I'm excited to see where it takes me.
-When I'm not coding, you might find me exploring new technologies, reading, or enjoying a good book.
 Let's connect and learn together!

 ---